 Example 1:

-Let us take an example to illustrate the Pearson Correlation Coefficient in C++.
+Let's consider a scenario to demonstrate the Pearson Correlation Coefficient in C++.

 #include <iostream>